Aloompa/abstract/README.md

 ## Why Abstract?

 This library is designed to wrap around your side effects to make them easily mockable and testable.
 Nobody wants to write unit tests that directly interact with a database or a payment processor.
-Abstract lets you create an _abstraction_ around your third-party and asyncronous interactions so that you can mock out the functionality in the same scope as your real API calls, (even in the same file).
-Then you can turn the mocks on and off as needed to create the ideal testing environment where you can test your business logic against a consistent API to what you will be exposing in a true production environment.
+Abstract lets you create an _abstraction_ around your third-party and asynchronous interactions so that you can mock out the functionality in the same scope as your real API calls, (even in the same file).
+Then you can turn the mocks on and off as needed to create the ideal testing environment where you can test your business logic against a consistent API to what you expose in a true production environment.

 ## Installation